Leander-s/descriptor_vs_graph_based_models/README.md

     micromamba env create -f runner.yml

+from the directory of the repository.

 ### run.py
 You can execute all the code using the run.py script.
 Usage is as follows:

+    cd code
     python run.py <dataset name> <model name> <descriptors(optional)>

 If you are using a graph based model, leave the descriptors argument out.